kyoheiu/felix/README.md

 k / Down          :Go down.
-h / Left          :Go to the parent directory if exists. l / Right / Enter :Open a file or change directory. o                 :Open a fila in a new window. gg                :Go to the top.
+h / Left          :Go to the parent directory if exists. l / Right / Enter :Open a file or change directory. o                 :Open a file in a new window. gg                :Go to the top.
 G                 :Go to the bottom. z + Enter         :Go to the home directory.